T00rk/bootstrap-material-datetimepicker/README.md

 # Angular Material DateTimePicker

 Originally designed for Bootstrap Material, this has been modified to work with [Angular Material](https://material.angularjs.org/).
-This is an Android style date-time picker for Angular Material
+This is an Android style date-time picker for Angular Material.
+Some added features include:

+- Double click to select date or time
+- Swipe left to go to next month or Swipe right to go to previous month.

 ## Updates